DanThomp507/DDOS-Protector/README.md

 # DDOS Protector

-This solution is only run locally
+This solution is only run locally.

+Data is ingested from the following API: <https://github.com/DanThomp507/DDOS-API>

 ## Requirements